NeshHari/XMonad/README.md

 Everything in MyLayout.hs:

-*Note: I have disabled the missing signature warning for this module due to complexity in defining type signatures for the present variables.*
+*Note: I have disabled the missing signature warning for this module due to the complexity in defining type signatures for the present variables.*
 ```haskell
 {-# OPTIONS_GHC -Wno-missing-signatures #-}
 module Custom.MyLayouts where